dragomirdev/DataTachyonPlatform/datalayer/hive/README.md

 7. The following scripts is used to create the Jenkins job to setup the Hive. \
 [hadoop_hive_installation.sh](/datalayer/hive/scripts/hadoop_hive_installation.sh) \
 The script the following parameters:\
-TARGET_IP_ADDRESS � the IP address of the target node.\
+HIVE_VM_IP_ADDRESS � the IP address of the target node.\
-TARGET_HOSTNAME � the host name of the remote hive server.
+HADOOP_NAMENODE_IP_ADDRESS � the host name of the remote Hadoop NameNode server.

 8. Under Build Option, Click on Add build step add the following steps.\
    **Send Files or execute commands over SSH**\